Step 1: Monitor

 How aware are you of the prescription medications currently in your home?
 Would you know if some of your pills were missing?
 From this day forward, make sure you can honestly answer yes.

 Start by taking note of how many pills are in each of your prescription bottles or pill packets, and keep track of refills.
-This goes for your own medicine, as well as for your teens and other members of the household.
+This goes for your own medicine, as well as for your kids and other members of the household.
 If you find you need to refill your medicine more often than expected, that could indicate a problem.

 Approach securing your prescriptions the same way you would other valuables in your home, like jewelry or cash.
 There’s no shame in helping protect those items, and the same holds true for your medicine.

-If possible, keep all medicines, both prescription and over-the-counter, in a safe place, such as a locked cabinet your teen cannot access.
+Remove prescriptions from the medicine cabinet and secure them in a place only you know about.
+If possible, keep all medicine, both prescription and over-the-counter, in a safe place, such as a locked cabinet your teen cannot access.

 The ideal way to do this is by participating in a safe drug disposal program – either a drug take-back day, an ongoing program in your community, a drug deactivation bag, or a drug mail-back program.
 To find a take-back location or event near you, visit the American Medicine Chest Challenge or the DEA website.